-- BSAC (the British Sub-Aqua Club) is the UK national governing body for scuba diving and snorkelling.
-It has an network of clubs, run by volunteers, up and down the country and abroad.
+- BSAC (British Sub-Aqua Club) is the UK national governing body for scuba diving and snorkelling.
+It has a network of clubs, run by volunteers, up and down the country and abroad.

 - The club diving experience is at the heart of BSAC – our clubs are run by dedicated and enthusiastic members who simply love diving!
 By joining a BSAC club you are able to dive, train and participate in a full range of training and social activities as well as weekend diving trips to coastal or inland sites and diving holidays.

 - HRH, The Duke of Cambridge is BSAC’s President.
-He took over the role in 2014, continuing a family tradition – his father and grandfather were previous BSAC’s Presidents.
+He took over the role in 2014, continuing a family tradition – his father and grandfather were previous BSAC Presidents.

 - From absolute beginner to the more experienced, BSAC provides an extensive training programme that enables divers (and snorkellers) to progress through skills and qualifications at their own pace.
 You can learn to dive with BSAC from the age of 10 and there is no upper age limit.

 - BSAC’s diving qualifications are internationally-recognised – literally opening up a whole world of scuba adventures.